 3. Safeguarding PHI Within our Facility

-We are required by law to maintain the privacy of your PHI, to provide you with notice of our legal duties and privacy practices and to notify you following a breach of unsecured PHI.
-We are required to abide by the terms of this Notice currently in effect.
+We are required by law to maintain the privacy of your PHI, provide you with notice of our legal duties and privacy practices with respect to PHI and notify you in the event of a breach of unsecured PHI.
+We are required to abide by the terms of this NPP currently in effect.

 4. Uses and Disclosures of PHI with your Consent or Authorization

-This document serves as notification of how BMH will utilize our PHI to support treatment, payment and health care operations.
-Your PHI may be used and disclosed by your physician and BMH staff.
-Before we provide medical care, except in an emergency or other special cir-cumstances, we will ask you to read and sign a written consent (“Your Consent”), authorizing us to use and disclose your health information for the following purposes:
+Before we provide medical care, except in an emergency or other special circumstances, we will ask you to read and sign a written consent, authorizing us to use and disclose your health information for the following purposes:

 - Treatment.
 Treatment means the provision, coordination, or management of your health care and related services by BMH and health care providers involved in your care.
-For example, your PHI may be provided to a physician to whom you have been re-ferred to ensure that the physician has the necessary information to diagnose or treat you.
+For example, your PHI may be disclosed to a physician to whom you have been referred to ensure that the physician has the necessary information to diagnose or treat you.

 - Payment.
-Your PHI will be used, as needed, to obtain payment for your health care services.
+Your PHI will be used and disclosed, as needed, to obtain payment for your health care services.
 This may include certain activities to obtain reimbursement for the medical services provided to you, including billing, claims management, and collection activities.
 This may include your insurance carrier’s efforts in determining eligibility, claims processing, assessing medical necessity, and utilization review.
-Payment may also in-clude activities carried out on our behalf by one or more of our collection agencies or agents in order to secure payment on delinquent bills.
+Payment may also include activities carried out on our behalf by one or more of our collection agencies or agents in order to secure payment on delinquent bills.

-6. Uses and Disclosures of PHI that are Permitted or Required by Law
+5. Uses and Disclosures of PHI Permitted or Required by Law without Your Authorization

-In some circumstances, we may be legally bound to use or disclose your PHI without your con-sent or authorization.
-State and federal privacy law permit or require such use or disclosure regardless of your consent or authorization in certain situations, including, but not limited to:
+In some circumstances, we may be legally bound by state or federal privacy and security laws to use or disclose your PHI without your consent or authorization, including, but not limited to:

 - Communication barriers.
-If we try but cannot obtain your consent to use or disclose your PHI because of substantial communication barriers and your physician, using his or her professional judgment, infers that you consent to the use or disclosure, or the physician determines that a limited disclosure is in your best interests, BMH may permit the use or disclosure.
+If we try but cannot obtain your authorization to use or disclose your PHI because of substantial communication barriers, and your health care provider, using professional judgment, infers that you authorize the use or disclosure or determines that a limited use or disclosure is in your best interests, BMH may permit the use or disclosure.

-- Public Health/Regulatory Activities: We may disclose your PHI to an authorized public health authority to prevent or control disease, injury, or disability or to comply with state child or adult abuse or neglect law.
+- Public Health/Regulatory Activities.
+We may use or disclose your PHI to an authorized public health authority to prevent or control disease, injury, or disability or to comply with state child or adult abuse or neglect law.
 We are obligated to report suspicion of abuse and neglect to the appropriate regulatory agency.

 - Health oversight activities.
 We may disclose your PHI to a health oversight agency for audits, investigations, inspections, and other activities necessary for the appropriate oversight of the health care system and government benefit programs such as Medicare and Medicaid.

 - Judicial and administrative proceedings.
-We may only disclose your PHI in the course of any judicial or administrative proceeding in response to a court order expressly directing disclosure, or in accordance with specific statutory obligation compelling BMH to do so, or with the permission of the patient.
+We may disclose your PHI in the course of a judicial or administrative proceeding in response to a court order expressly directing disclosure, or in accordance with specific statutory obligations compelling BMH to do so.

 - Law enforcement activities.
-In accordance with Vermont state law, we may not dis-close your PHI to a law enforcement officer for law enforcement purposes without court order, statutory obligation or patient authorization.
+In accordance with Vermont state law, we may disclose your PHI to a law enforcement officer for law enforcement purposes with a court order, warrant, statutory obligation or patient authorization, or under exceptional circumstances.